 I am particularly interested in biosecurity and cybersecurity.
 Among other topics, these include military and civilian biodefense, global governance during outbreaks of infectious diseases, the impact of quantum computing on international relations, and defense cooperation in cyberspace.

 My time has been split between Australia and the United States.
 Prior to Sydney, I was a research fellow with the Griffith Asia Institute, as well as a pre-doctoral fellow with the Center for International Security and Cooperation at Stanford University.
-More recently, I was a visiting scholar with the Institute for Security and Conflict Studies at the Elliott School of International Affairs.
+More recently, I have been a visiting scholar with the Center for Long-Term Cybersecurity at UC Berkeley, and with the Institute for Security and Conflict Studies at the Elliott School of International Affairs.
 I received my PhD in political science and BS in biological chemistry, both from the University of Chicago.

 A copy of my CV is available here.